elugens/hello-javascript/docs/the-javascript-language/data-types/object-keys-values-entries.md

 Source: <https://javascript.info/keys-values-entries#object-keys-values-entries>

-**Question:** **Since, Objects lack the methods that exist for arrays, e.g. map, filter, and others.
-What Object methods can you use to access those methods (map or filter) on an Object?**
+### Since, Objects lack the methods that exist for arrays, e.g. map, filter, and others.
+What Object methods can you use to access those methods (map or filter) on an Object?

 **Interview Answer:** If we would like to apply them, then we can use Object.entries followed by Object.fromEntries.
 First, we will have to get an array of [key, value] pairs from the obj by invoking Object.entries(obj).
 Call map on the resulting array.
 Then, we will have to call Object.fromEntries(array) on the resulting array to turn it back into an object.